phetsims/fourier-making-waves/doc/implementation-notes.md

 The **Wave Packet** screen is quite different from the other screens.
 It shares the core base classes with the other screens, but does not use the above subclasses.

-For each concrete chart class, the class name is prefixed with the screen name.
-For example `DiscreteAmplitudeChart` , `WaveGameHarmonicsChart`, `WavePacketSumChart`.

 To summarize, the model class hierarchy is: